 - Open wounds; and

 Avoiding Motorcycle Accidents

 There are steps motorcycle riders can take to reduce the potential for an accident.
-First, because most motorcycle crashes occur with inexperienced drivers, practicing motorcycle skills, such as changing lanes, turning, braking, etc. in an empty parking lot or little traveled street can go a long way towards safe driving.
-Additionally, for both new drivers, and drivers riding motorcycles new to them, becoming familiar with the gear pattern, working throttle, clutch, and brakes, is essential prior to going out on the open road.
+First, because most motorcycle crashes occur with inexperienced drivers, practicing motorcycle skills, such as changing lanes, turning, braking, etc. in an empty parking lot or little-traveled street can go a long way towards safe driving.
+Additionally, for both new drivers, and drivers riding motorcycles new to them, becoming familiar with the gear pattern, working throttle, clutch, and brakes, is essential prior to heading out on the open road.
 Finally, even experienced drivers must have a healthy respect for the terrain.
 Particularly in a state like California, motorcycle riders have a wide variety of road conditions.
 For example, the rate of speed perfectly acceptable on the outskirts of Long Beach could result in a Bay Area motorcycle accident due to variances in the roadways.
-Similarly, operating a motorcycle on Hwy 101 during rush hour in Hollywood requires very different skills than on the narrow, two lane portion of Hwy 101 in Humboldt County.
+Similarly, operating a motorcycle on Hwy 101 during rush hour in Hollywood requires very different skills than on the narrow, two-lane portion of Hwy 101 in Humboldt County.
 Developing skill appropriate to the conditions is critical for avoiding motorcycle accidents.